World Languages and Cultures

 Our Department's Mission and Goals

-The Department of Foreign Languages & Literatures believes language is central to learning, communication, communities, and cultures.
+The Department of World Languages and Cultures believes language is central to learning, communication, communities, and cultures.
 In and through the languages of different cultures, we foster substantive engagement with the world, broadening perspectives, shifting paradigms, and emphasizing the interconnected nature of both our increasingly global society and our academic disciplines.
 Through teaching, research, and service, our faculty cultivate the ability to transfer, migrate, translate, and live in and between different cultures.

 We serve our students, the University, and the community at large by: